 Safe Pregnancy Exercise

-In most cases exercising during pregnancy is really important and research shows it’s not only great for the mother but also fantastic for your baby, however we know that exercise during pregnancy it can be really overwhelming and hard to know what to do and what not to do.
+In most cases, safe pregnancy exercise is not only encouraged but essential — and research shows it’s beneficial for both the mother and baby.
+However, exercising during pregnancy can feel overwhelming, especially when you're unsure what’s safe and what’s not.
 In this blog we’ll cover 6 important things you need to know about exercising during pregnancy.

 1. Shift your focus to maintain rather than gain